Western Zone Obesity Network · Patient Guide

 Understanding the numbers

 These are averages.
-Some people lose more, some less, depending on genes, age, starting weight, hormones, and how you follow the program.
-Results that differ from average are not a “failure”; they are your biology.
+Some people lose more, some lose less.
+Your results depend on many things: your genes, your age, your starting weight, your hormones, and how well you follow the program.
+Results that are different from average are not a “failure” – they are your biology.

 Getting Ready